woile/woile.github.io/content/_index.md

 +++
-title = "Woile"
+title = "woile"
-description = "Santiago Fraire Willemoes site and blog"
+description = "Building software with a human touch.
+Consultancy for Rust, Python, and Kubernetes."
 +++

-# Building software with a human touch.
+Building software with a human touch.